Scottish Football League

 The town; dominated by Dumbarton Castle locally known as The Rock, was the capital of the Kingdom of Strathclyde in the 8th and 9th centuries, and became a Royal Burgh in 1222.
 For the next 600 years, much of the history of the town is reflected in the history of Dumbarton Castle.
 Once described by King Henry Vlll of England as the key to the realm, the Castle saw the departure for France of the six-year old Mary, Queen of Scots.
 The Castle officially remains a Scottish Royal Fortress along with Edinburgh and Stirling, and the reigning monarch, on his or her coronation, comes to the Castle for the ceremony of handing over the keys.

-| Dumbarton Castle |
+Dumbarton Castle |

-We ventured north of the border, courtesy of Ryanair from Stansted via Prestwick.
-The Pieman was well into anOrak mode at the time, having a desire to visit Dumbarton's Boghead Park.
+I ventured north of the border, courtesy of Ryanair from Stansted via Prestwick.
+The Pieman was well into anorak mode at the time, having a desire to visit Dumbarton's Boghead Park.
 When challenged on this he would always claim that it was the name that was pulling him there.
-Having checked into our lodgings in Glasgow's West End, we made the relatively short journey to Dumbarton East station (above) by train.
+Having checked into my lodgings in Glasgow's West End, I made the relatively short journey to Dumbarton East station by train.
+However, this routine league fixture against Clyde suddenly took on a greater significance earning media attention.
+This had nothing to do with the arrival of the Pieman but involved the return of Ian Wallace as manager of Dumbarton.
+Once Britain's most expensive footballer, Wallace was going back to his roots.

-| Ian Wallace and that Coventry brown strip |
+Ian Wallace and that Coventry brown strip |

 No comments: